 Mary Morgan is a psychoanalyst and couple psychoanalytic psychotherapist and a Fellow of the British Psychoanalytical Society.
 At Tavistock Relationships, she is Reader in Couple Psychoanalysis.
 She has published many papers on psychoanalytic work with couples and is currently completing a book entitled, A Couple State of Mind: Psychoanalysis of Couples – The Tavistock Relationships Model.

-Mahima Muralidharan, Psy.D., is a licensed clinical psychologist with extensive experience providing program management, training, and psychological care for adults, children, and families.
-Dr. Muralidharan served as past president of NCSPP, and she is co-founder of Cohear SF, an organizational consulting firm promoting workplace well-being.
-She has a keen interest in sociocultural process and psychoanalytic theory.
+Mahima Muralidharan, Psy.D., has extensive experience providing program management, clinical supervision and training, and psychological care for underserved adults, children, and families in the U.S. and India.
+Dr. Muralidharan coordinated the school-based clinical training program at the Ann Martin Center, served as President of the NCSPP, and is co-founder of Cohear SF, an organizational consulting firm promoting workplace well-being.
+She teaches throughout in the Bay Area.

 Maureen Murphy, Ph.D., is a personal and supervising analyst and faculty member at PINC and on the clinical faculty at CPMC and Access Institute.
 She was founding president of PINC, past president of NCSPP and Division 39, and serves as